anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

   let arr = (par) => { //do something; };

   //OR a short arrow function
-  let arr = par => //do something;</code></pre>
+  let arr = par => //do something;`</pre>
 ```

-if you ever used <code>Set</code> in Python you'll notice that they don't work the same, JavaScript's version keeps the insertion order, unlike Python's version which arranges values from the smaller to the bigger value.
+if you ever used `Set` in Python you'll notice that they don't work the same, JavaScript's version keeps the insertion order, unlike Python's version which arranges values from the smaller to the bigger value.

 ### solving the problem by implementing generators